microsoft/bond/tools/ci-scripts/linux/image-builder/README.md

 Be sure to change `path/to/your/bond/repository`.
-The `FLAVOR`, `BOOST`, and `COMPILER` arguments (in this example `cpp-core`, `1.64.0`, and `gcc`, repsectively) can be adjusted as needed.
+The `FLAVOR`, `BOOST`, and `COMPILER` arguments (in this example `cpp-core`, `1.64.0`, and `gcc`, respectively) can be adjusted as needed.
 See `build.zsh` for details.